leipero/QEMU-VM/README.md

-# Single GPU passthrough auto configuration script
+# QEMU VM setup script.

 ## What this is
 Script to create QEMU VMs.
 Lot's of options, compact, no superuser required, adds shortcuts (in other category) for every VM created etc.